SingularDave/DulyPowerAutomate/README.txt

 1. Check if any of the requests overlap in time
 2. Check if the clinics are nearby using a predefined dictionary
 3. Check if the request types match using another dictionary
 4. If a match is found, an email is generated and returned in the response with the managers' email addresses and email template.
+Power Automate will then send the email to the managers via Outlook.

 For example:
 ```json